mhroth/Cynical/README.md

   + ...

 # The JavaScript API
 There is currently a very primitive JavaScript API available.
-Cynical is limited to loading a patch (with *no* abstractions), and sending arbitrary messages to arbitrary receivers.
-It is not currenly possible to send messages back to JavaScipt, for example via the [print] object or external receivers.
+Please note the restrictions and limitations listed below.

 ## newGraph